-In Creative Zone modes, you can change various settings of the camera as you desire to obtain a wide variety of shooting results, by selecting the shutter speed and/or aperture, adjusting the exposure as you prefer. etc.
+In Creative Zone modes, you can change various settings of the camera as you desire to obtain a wide variety of shooting results, by selecting the shutter speed and/or aperture, adjusting the exposure as you prefer, etc.

-- The ☆ icon at the upper right of the page title indicates that the function is available only in Creative Zone modes. - After you press the shutter button halfway and let go, the exposure values will remain displayed in the viewfinder for 4 sec.
+- The ☆ icon at the upper right of the page title indicates that the function is available only in Creative Zone modes. - After you press the shutter button halfway and let go, the exposure values will remain displayed in the viewfinder and on the LCD panel for 4 sec.
 (04) by the operation of metering timer.